-In Pennsylvania, a vehicle may be considered a lemon if it meets certain conditions.
+In Philadelphia, a vehicle may be considered a lemon if it meets certain conditions.
 You must report the defect within the first 12 months or 12,000 miles of the vehicle’s purchase or lease.

 The Lemon Law will protect you if your car is still in need of repairs after a reasonable number of attempts have been made to fix it.
 Just the first repair must occur within the first year of the vehicle’s purchase.
 The Lemon Law also applies if the vehicle is out of service for repairs for 30 days or more during the first year.
 At that point, under the law you are entitled to a refund or a replacement vehicle.

-In Pennsylvania, only new vehicles qualify under the state’s Lemon Law.
+In Philadelphia, only new vehicles qualify under the state’s Lemon Law.

-Similar to the Pennsylvania Lemon Law, the car owner is entitled to compensation for the loss of value of the vehicle or, in rarer circumstances because it is used, a replacement vehicle.
+Similar to the Philadelphia Lemon Law, the car owner is entitled to compensation for the loss of value of the vehicle or, in rarer circumstances because it is used, a replacement vehicle.

 Trust us—if you think you may have purchased a lemon, performing an internet search for lemon lawyer near me or best lemon law attorney will surely leave you more overwhelmed than informed.
 We will work diligently on your behalf to ensure that you get what is owed to you—fair compensation for an unfair situation caused by the manufacturer’s negligence in designing or constructing a defective product.